Skip to content

 Two dockless cycle hire operators serve the City of London: Lime and Forest.
 Their bikes can be located, hired and unlocked using a smartphone app and may be ridden and parked in the City.

-Bikes hired from: Dott and TIER can be ridden through the City, but you cannot end a journey there.
+Cycles hired from TIER can be ridden through the City, but you cannot end a journey there.

-Dockless bikes must be parked in designated parking areas which are marked in Lime and Forest’s apps.
+Dockless cycles must be parked in designated parking areas which are marked in Lime and Forest’s apps.

 If you park or abandon a dockless bike outside of a designated parking area, you may be fined or banned.
 Operators issue additional charges and penalties for bikes that: